asolntsev/big-app.play/README.md

 * Modify file `app/util/Util.java` and replace `Object` with `Integer`
 * Refresh `http://localhost:9000/` in browser
   * Expected result: Play detects the change and reloads classes
+  * Actual result:
-  * Actual result: Play throws billion of errors trying to reload classes
+    * Play throws billion of errors trying to reload classes
+    * Old classes still live in memory (Play memory leaks)

 ## How to reproduce more errors
 * Uncomment annotations in file `app/jobs/JobAskingClasses.java`